thomasdunlap/CarND-LaneLines-P1/writeup.md

 If you'd like to include images to show how the pipeline works, here is how to include an image:

-My pipeline has 5 major steps.
-The first is creating the color_select image, to highlight the white and yellow lines from the original image.
-We start by copying the original image.
+My pipeline has 5 major steps, which I've numbered both here and in the code for clarity:

+Step 1: Highlight the Lanes Using Color Thresholds

+First, we create a copy of our original image:

 ![original image][original]

-The creating thresholds that
+Next, we use color thresholds to leave us with just the land line colors in the image: yellow and white.
+These red, green, and blue thresholds are mirrors of the pixel arrays in the original image, except they hold a boolean value of True or False instead of the pixel intensity.
+Whether its true or false will be relative to the conditional statment in the thresholds (i.e., more than 220 for red).
+Then, for every threshold value that is "False," the equivalent pixel intesity in our copied image will be made equal to 0 (the color black).
+Here is our image after thresholding:

 ![color select image][color_select]

-Put selection in grayscale to further highlight? for future processing.
+Also, here is the grayscale version of our color_select image, which we will need in step two where we further highlight the lane lines:

 ![grayscale color select image][cs_gray]

+2. Identify and Highlight Edges

-Next, we identify and highlight the edges of the lines in the image, starting by transforming the original image to grayscale:
+We'll start by transforming the original image to grayscale:

 ![grayscale image][gray]

-Then we send a Gaussian smoother with a 9x9 kernal over ther image, to reduce the edge noise.
+Then we send a Gaussian smoother with a 9x9 kernal over ther image to reduce the edge noise.
+As you can see, this reduces the number of faint edges in our image, which we don't want averaged into our actually lane line data when the time comes:

 ![blur gray image][blur_gray]

-We run our Blur Gray image through Canny Edge detection, which finds the edges based on the gradient of color change or some shit.
+We run our blur_gray image through Canny Edge detection, which finds the edges based on the gradient of color change:

 ![canny edges image][edges]

-From there, we run open cv's morph-closed function, where I chose a 5x5 kernal first dialates the edges (adds pixels of similar pixel intensity around edges) and then erodes them.
-This is helps us highlight and extend our lane line pieces a bit.
+From there, we run open cv's Morph-Closed function, where I chose a 5x5 kernal first dialates the edge lines (adds pixels of similar pixel intensity around edges) and then erodes (thins edge lines or deletes them if they aren't above a certain thickness.
+This is helps us highlight and extend our lane line pieces:

-![morphed edges image][edges_closed]
+![morphed edges image][edges_close]

-Finally for step 2, we merge, or add, or Grayscale Color Select image with this edged image, to give even more emphasis to the lane line edges.
+Finally, we merge, or add, or grayscale color select (cs_gray) image with this edges_close image, to give even more emphasis to the lane line edges.
+I used cv2.add() because any sumed value over the max of 255 is equal to 255, as opposed to other types of image addition that use modulus addition where, say 255 + 25 = 25.
+Here's the merged image:

 ![merged image][merged]

 3. Create region of interest and masked regions.

+Our mask will turn everything outside our region of interest to black (pixel intensity of zero).

 ![masked image][masked]